amarpan/portfolio-old/README.txt

-A hub for all my writing, web dev projects, and teaching resources
+A hub for all my writing, web dev projects, and teaching resources.